 Albariza – The famous sparkling white soils of Jerez Sherry country, characterized by its high limestone content.

 Albariño – Fresh, crisp white wine from the Rias Baixas appellation of Galicia.
 It’s also the name of the primary grape in these elegant wines.

 Alella – The smallest D.O. in Spain, located just north of Barcelona.
 Known for fresh crisp white wines and excellent Cavas.
-Top names are Carmenet and Marques de Alella.
+The top names are Carmenet and Marques de Alella.